 This data item records the date of the first recurrence.
 Recurrence occurs when a patient's primary tumor persisted after a period of complete remission.
-Date of First Recurrence is required if available by CoC-accredited facilities for cases transmitted 1, 2021 and forward.
+Date of First Recurrence is required if available by the CCR (if the information is obtainable for abstracting, it is required) by CoC-accredited facilities for cases transmitted 1, 2021 and forward.